On day 55 of my 366-day self-care challenge, I explored learning CPR as a way to expand my self-care practice and serve my community.

-CPR, the abbreviation for cardiopulmonary resuscitation, saves lives.
+CPR, or cardiopulmonary resuscitation, saves lives.